Mell Harrison (Director)

 I am involved with a eco-tourism firm, Green Visions doo, based in Bosnia where I lived for three years.
 In addition to running a successful business our projects focus on assisting local people to build sustainable businesses based on preserving the pristine nature and facilitate cross boarder co-operation on hiking and biking trails.

 Volunteering includes acting as treasurer or independent examiner for local charities and as a leader in my local Woodcraft Folk group.
 I helped to set up and coordinated the fund-raising for Kenninghall Lands Trust which buys farm land, concentrating on linking green corridors, and plants woodland using community work parties.

 My two children have shown me of the magic of nature.
 We love exploring and learning and growing together.
 I am excited that this project will give families who desperately need it a gateway into this way of experiencing the world and an opportunity to find talents and value in themselves that other methods of education don’t always uncover.
 I feel my skills are complimentary to the other amazing people involved.

 Two years into our venture, we started gathering in new facilitators and volunteers to the tribe…

-In 2020 Megan Lefaye joined us in 2020 to lead Forest School on Wednesdays with Blake.
-Meg Millipede /Magpie loves to dress up, play, make mushrooms, …..
+In 2020 Megan Lefaye joined us to lead Forest School on Wednesdays with Blake.
+Meg Millipede /Magpie loves to dress up, make mushrooms, and play.